UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 Read [Install and start Memgraph](ricgraph_as_server.md#install-and-start-memgraph).

 ### Requirements
-The easiest method for using Ricgraph is by using a virtual machine (VM) such as [VirtualBox](https://www.virtualbox.org).
+The easiest method for using Ricgraph is by using a Linux virtual machine (VM) such as you can create using [VirtualBox](https://www.virtualbox.org).
 A VM of size 25GB with 4GB memory will work.
 Of course, this depends on the (size of the) sources you plan to harvest and the capabilities of your computer.
 The more, the better.
 The author uses a VM of 35GB with